google/fuzzer-test-suite/engine-comparison/README.md

   each fuzzer).
 Must be at least 1.
 - `JOBS` - How many threads to run for each fuzzer.
 Currently `JOBS=1` is the only supported mode.
-- `RUNS` - How many individual inputs to run before killing a fuzzer.
+- `MAX_RUNS` - How many individual inputs to run before killing a fuzzer.
 If -1, run indefinitely.
 - `MAX_TOTAL_TIME` - How long to run each fuzzer before killing it.
 If 0, run indefinitely.